patrycja-kwasniewska/Weather-Station/README.md

 <img src="images/IMG_20240610_123827.png" alt="neutral" width="700">

-The program was written in C++ in the Arduino execution environment.
+The program was written in C in the Arduino execution environment.
 ESP32 microcontroller, BME humidity, pressure and temperature sensor, TFT display, photoresistor, resistors and diodes were used.

 The display shows measurements of light intensity (%), temperature (°C), humidity (%) and air pressure (hPa), as well as a moving GIF file using the AnimatedGIF library.